pantheon-systems/documentation/source/content/git-faq.md

 ## I have a Git conflict; can you fix it for me?

-No. Git is a powerful and useful tool, but it does take some time working with it to effectively use it.
-We do provide a number of resources and documentation to address various issues such as, [importing a site and keeping the Git history](#how-do-i-import-a-site-with-existing-git-history), [Git issues performing core updates](#can-i-use-.gitignore-on-pantheon), and [resetting your code to a specific commit](#how-do-i-revert-or-undo-changes).
+No. Git is a powerful and useful tool, but it does take some practice to effectively use it.
+We provide a number of resources and documentation to address various issues such as, [importing a site and keeping the Git history](#how-do-i-import-a-site-with-existing-git-history), [Git issues performing core updates](#can-i-use-.gitignore-on-pantheon), and [resetting your code to a specific commit](#how-do-i-revert-or-undo-changes).

 There are a number of patterns and strategies of Git code management for single users to large teams, and each has its own merits, drawbacks, and nuances.

 As a result of the varying techniques and to prevent code from being accidentally overwritten, it is up to the developer to address these when they occur as Git conflict resolution is a critical and important part of your workflow.
+See [Resolve Git Merge Conflicts](/git-resolve-merge-conflicts) for more information.

 ## How do I delete a remote branch?